erikksuzuki/erikksuzuki/README.md

-Product Engineer experienced in building complex Software-as-a-Service platforms.
-I come from a background in design and specialize in front-end architecture and building pixel-perfect, customized UI component libraries from the ground up using low-level code.
-Build it right once so you'll refactor less in the future is my design philosophy.
-I get my greatest sense of achievement when I know that the UX and systems that I develop will have a lasting impact.
+Eric is a Product Engineer experienced in building complex Software-as-a-Service platforms, specializing in front-end architecture and building pixel-perfect, customized UI component libraries from the ground up using granular code.
+In the past decade, he's worked with trailblazing crypto-related companies such as Gemini and Freeport, lived in more than five countries and traveled to over 10 cities spanning Los Angeles to Tokyo.

+He's a major geek, sci-fi fan and film aficionado, and his other hobbies and interests include metaphysics, religion and classic rock.
+When he's not coding, he spends his days with his girlfriend playing video games and building things in worlds similar to Minecraft, No Man's Sky and Tears of the Kingdom.
+He gets his greatest sense of achievement building and developing things that have a lasting impact.

 ### Frontend Experience: